Two types of records: People and Companies

 As with other Clearbit records, Companies are deduped on domain and people are deduped on email.
 We also make sure to roll up domain alias' to their canonical domain (clearbit.co results are returned as clearbit.com, for instance).
 This is also how we merge records when receiving data from multiple sources.

 How do I see what data you have on a record?

-On clicking into a record, you can see all the attributes we have on a record in the Details tab.
-This is useful for confirming that a segment is working how you'd expect, or even just quickly querying all your sources of customer data at once.
+Once you click on a record, you can see all the attributes we have on a record in the Details tab.
+This is useful for quickly querying all your sources of customer data at once, or even confirming that a segment is working how you'd expect.

 The next step is setting up all the different ways to get data into Clearbit X.